micar8/kivitendo_docker-2/README.md

 kivitendo_docker
 ================

-Docker Build for Kivitendo a erp solution for small businesses
+Docker Build for Kivitendo a erp solution for small businesses.
+ - Ubuntu:14.04
+ - Postgresql 9.3
+ - Kivitendo 3.2.0

 # Table of Contents